 Next, try making some extra income.
 This will mean an influx of cash that can go towards your emergency fund.

-You can read 11 Ways You Can Definitely Make Money Online (Extra Income) for some great ideas.
+You can read 11 Ways You Can Definitely Make Money Online (Extra Income) or 29 Awesome Side Hustle Ideas To Make Extra Money.

 Once the extra income starts rolling in, you should consider making your saving automatic.
 This way, you can begin to build your emergency fund without even thinking about it.